-In this blog, we will get the idea on how we can check current if the logged-in user has Read/Write/Update access to any specific entity or not.
+In this blog, we will get the idea on how we can check if the current logged-in user has Read/Write/Update access to any specific entity or not.

 We have one Boolean type PCF control on the Account entity.
 Based on the Yes / No value of PCF control, we want to create a Contact entity record for the Current Account.